Ganeshpuri

 “Serve others needs as though they are your own.”

-It was monumental for me, surely one of the most important reasons that I travelled 12,000 kilometres to India, just to “hear” those nine words, and I knew that amongst all the beautiful experiences I was having while at the ashram, amongst all the blessings I had been receiving daily, I had been given a gift.
+It was monumental for me, unmistakable, surely one of the most important reasons that I travelled 12,000 kilometres to India, not just to “hear” those nine words, but also to open me to new spiritual possibilities, and I knew that amongst all the beautiful experiences I was having while at the ashram, amongst all the blessings I had been receiving daily, I had been given a gift.

 I held on to this phrase, knowing it mustn’t be forgotten, knowing that it could be forgotten, repeating it in my mind for however many minutes it was, and as soon as Darshan had finished I rushed to find a pen and paper so those words would never leave me.
 It seemed like it must either be a gift from the guru, or from within myself, or from the spiritual energy around me, and in the end I settled on my “innermost self” – the most positive part of myself.

 It was something to try and live up to, and people at the ashram actually commented on just how much I was changing, which surprised me.
-That’s what spirituality and positive living does though.
+That’s what true spirituality and living with positive intentions does though.
 And often we’re not even aware that we’ve changed until someone lets us know.

 I can see why people say they gain the most profound inspiration and insight from seemingly nowhere.
-Albert Einstein and the singer Bono made the same observation.
-We all have those, I know – sacred and insightful moments, even though we might not see them as spiritual in any way at the time, and perhaps some aren’t, but who is to say or know?
-The deepest part of ourselves knows, so it may be about tapping into and getting our answers from that.
+Albert Einstein and Bono made the same observation.
+We all have those, of course, sacred and insightful moments, even though we might not see them as spiritual in any way at the time, and perhaps some aren’t, but who is to say or know?
+The deepest part of ourselves knows, so it could be about tapping into that and getting our most meaningful answers that way.

-Focusing on other people, being aware of their needs and feelings as much as my own, as those words were guiding me to do, I know for many it’s second nature, but I often struggle with the simple things, especially so back in my twenties, in fact I don’t think I could do it at all!
+Focusing on other people, being aware of their needs and feelings as much as my own, as those words were guiding me to do, I know for many it’s second nature, but I often struggled with it, especially so back in my twenties, in fact I don’t think I could do it at all!
 But in recent times, dare I say, it’s been a little bit easier.

 I am nowhere near enlightened – and I have more faults than most.
-As far as the world goes, well, I haven’t had a job in twenty years, my cooking and housekeeping skills are less than rudimentary, and friendships are rare.
-Too much time seeking the truth, moving around as inspiration needs me to, and being creative.
+As far as the world goes, well, I haven’t had a job in twenty years, my cooking and housekeeping skills are less than rudimentary, and friendships are rare – most people can’t handle me!
+Hopefully one day that will change.
+Too much time seeking the truth, my truth, where inspiration moved me as it needed, and being creative as well.
 I’ll put it down to that.

 Even if there were people who were enlightened “golden dewdrops” out there somewhere in the world, there shouldn’t be anything for them to claim that they were, or for anyone to recognise that they were, that’s how I feel.
 Wearing flowing robes and sitting on golden chairs is so outdated, and full of ego, pride, and control.